learn-js/learn-js.github.com/_posts/posts/2014-02-11-hyperquest-director-handlebars-example-app.md

 > This post is part of the **[npm recipes](http://learnjs.io/npm-recipes)** series, where we explore the thousands of npm modules one "recipe" at a time.

 The goal for this post is to create a server-side Node.js application that pulls data from a content API and serves it to the browser as HTML.
-We'll use the API of a [LocalWiki](http://localwiki.org) site, [SeattleWiki.net](http://SeattleWiki.net), as the content API.
+We'll use the API of [LocalWiki.net](http://localwiki.net), as the content API.

 First we'll run through example usage of each of the modules used in this project, then we'll build the actual application.